Have you ever heard turkey drumming?

 Some hunters hear the word drumming and think it has something to do with a noise made by the wing feathers, but it's generally believed a big gobbler makes this sound by quickly sucking in air and then forcing it out again quickly.
 The result is one of the lowest sounds in the woods.
 It's so subtle, you may not even realize the gobbler in front of you is doing it if there's enough background noise!

 Most hunters refer to drumming as a gobbler spit-drum because there is also a distinct spitting sound right before the drum.
+Either way, this is not a long distance sound like a gobble.
+It is an up close and personal type of vocalization and if you hear it, it likely means the bird is already in bowhunting range.

 What does it mean when a turkey is drumming?

 Just like the mystery of how the sound is produced, it seems no one really knows exactly why turkeys make this strange sound.
 The consensus opinion is that it probably has something to do with mating rituals since it is most often heard while longbeards are strutting and trying to impress hens in the springtime.
+Many hunters hear it when a bird is responding to their decoys.

 Although it's also worth noting that turkeys strut all year-round, so maybe the spit-drum has some other meaning that we humans simply cannot understand?
 It would sure make things a lot easier for turkey hunters if we had a translator, but sadly, we do not.